(Makes 9-10 medium-sized rolls)*

-So-called Kaisers are everywhere these days, from supermarket bins to small bakeries.
-Unfortunately, most are made with generic recipes, bleached flour and too many are extruded by machine before being baked on gas decks.
+So-called ‘Kaiser Rolls’ are everywhere these days, from supermarket bins to small bakeries.
+Unfortunately, most are made with generic recipes and bleached flour, and too many are extruded by machine before being baked on gas decks.
 The look might be right, but the actual bread is flavorless.
 They bear little resemblance to the chewy delights of childhood memory.
 The rolls from this formula bring back that memory, because they have added flavor and complexity of a pâte fermentée preferment.
 They hold their shape, even when loaded with burgers and tons of toppings.
 They do not turn to mush, and they’re easy to make.

 Like the Parisian Baguette recipe given earlier, this is a two-day process, but preparation on the first day is very quick.